Top 5 things to do in the Northern Territory

 Is the Wintjiri Wiru drone show worth seeing?

 Yes.
-Even if you've seen drone shows before, the combination of the setting, the sacred storytelling, and the scale makes this one genuinely special.
+Even if you've seen drone shows before, the combination of the setting, the sacred storytelling and the scale of it, makes this a special experience.
 It runs year-round and is suitable for all ages.

 Connect with an Australia specialist